Skip to main content

 TL;DR

-OpenClaw requires the most setup.
-You’re configuring a Node.js runtime, managing API keys, scoping permissions correctly, and thinking carefully about the security model (more on this below).
-A technically capable operator can deploy a basic OpenClaw setup in a day.
-A multi-agent ACP Dispatch workflow takes longer.
-There’s no getting around it: this is technical work.
+OpenClaw demands the most setup work.
+You’re provisioning a Node.js runtime, managing API keys, scoping permissions, and thinking carefully about the security model.
+A technically comfortable operator can deploy a basic OpenClaw setup in half a day.
+Multi-agent ACP Dispatch configurations take longer.
+There’s no shortcut: this is engineering work.

 Make AI AgentsLow1-3 hoursNo